Wakayama City Guide & 2-Day Itinerary

 If you have a Kansai Thru Pass you can use it on the city buses.
 Otherwise, we recommend getting an IC Card to use for public transportation in Wakayama.
 An IC Card is used for public transportation as well as some shopping and vending machines in Japan.

-When using an IC Card for transportation, like the Wakayama City buses, you simply swipe your card when entering the bus and swipe again when you leave.
-If you want more information about IC Cards including how to add money and use them check out this post.
+When using an IC Card for transportation, like the Wakayama City buses, you simply tap your card when entering the bus and swipe again when you leave (on some flat fee buses you will only tap on exit).
+If you want more information about IC Cards including how to add money and use them, check out this post.

 Bike Rentals in Wakayama